 Task Action Why?
 When?
 Finance Source: Budget or Reserves 082 To refine internal systems & all Data Protection Policy (and Standards) To seek advice and audit from outsourced services to review internal systems in place and highlight areas of improvement.
 The D&S IFCA has a legal duty to comply with the introduction of GDPR and other regulatory requirements relating to data.
-As required during 2020-21 Reserves - External adviser 093 Compliance and refinement with internal systems and policy Senior Management Team to monitor compliance and relay key messages and guidance to staff To maintain the systems and high standards already achieved Updates and discussion at staff meetings each month.
-Budget 084 Review of standing orders and create schemes of delegation To work with DCC to review standing orders and develop schemes of delegation with working group of Authority members To arrange training sessions for staff and general members.
-To improve the governance of the Authority, to ensure that the decision-making processes are clearly understood by members and stakeholders.
-To reduce the amount of business that needs to be considered at Authority meetings AGM in June is the time when the standing orders are reviewed Draft schemes of delegation to be presented at June meeting Reserves - May be required to by in services from DCC democratic services 085 To produce comprehensive minutes of D&S IFCA meetings Main Authority Quarterly meeting minutes now being recording and produced by Principal Policy Officer and Acting Finance and Administration Officer Minutes are taken at both Full D&S IFCA and Sub-Committee Meetings.
-Content to be expanded in the interests of transparency to better demonstrate all decisionmaking.
+As required during 2020-21 Reserves - External adviser 083 Compliance and refinement with internal systems and policy Senior Management Team to monitor compliance and relay key messages and guidance to staff To maintain the systems and high standards already achieved Updates and discussion at staff meetings each month.
+Budget 084 Standing Orders training To arrange training sessions for staff and general members.
+To ensure procedural standards are met as set out in D&S IFCA standing orders.
+April 2020 Reserves - External trainer 085 To produce comprehensive minutes of D&S IFCA meetings Main Authority Quarterly meeting minutes now being recording and produced by Principal Policy Officer and Acting Finance and Administration Officer Minutes are taken at both Full D&S IFCA and Sub-Committee Meetings.
+Content to be expanded in the interests of transparency to better demonstrate all decision-making.
 Draft minutes produced within 2 weeks of each meeting.
-Budget

-086 Production of an Annual Report Officers will produce an Annual Report.
+Budget 086 Production of an Annual Report Officers will produce an Annual Report.
 S.178 Marine and Coastal Act 2009 states that D&S IFCA must complete an Annual Report.
 Annual Report submitted to Defra by November 2020.
 Budget 087 Staff Job Evaluation To identify an external and independent source to conduct a job evaluation for all D&S IFCA Staff The Authority has identified that all staff job roles should be evaluated to determine the level of additional responsibility that officers have as a consequence of a lack of funding for additional staff recruitment and increasing workload 2020-21 Reserves